sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 ## Lessons learned (part 2)

-In [Part 1](/blog/optimizing-a-code-intel-commit-graph/#Lessons-learned) we pointed out that databases are a hugely deep subject and knowing your tools deeply can get you fairly far with performance.
+In [Part 1](/blog/optimizing-a-code-intel-commit-graph/#Lessons-learned) we pointed out that databases are a hugely deep subject and knowing your tools deeply can get you fairly far in terms of performance.
 Unfortunately, with the wrong data model, it doesn't matter how fast you can read or write it from the storage layer.
 You're optimizing the wrong thing and missing the forest for the trees.

 In Part 2, we presented a fantastic way to "optimize the database" by reducing the size of our data set.
 Taking a step back away from the nitty-gritty details of an existing implementation to determine the shape of the data surrounding a problem can reveal much more straightforward and efficient ways to analyze and manipulate that data.
 This is especially true in a world with changing assumptions.